moein1378/art-gallery/README.md

 # art-gallery
-to login to admin pannel use thi info: email : moein@gmail.com password : moeinmp1378
+to login to admin pannel use this info: email : moein@gmail.com password : moeinmp1378